pqnelson/Statistics-for-Mathematicians/README.md

 what its worth, probability theory amounts to very much the same.)
 Consequently, we must study examples!

+## Outline

+The basic roadmap will be to first tackle the probability directory.
+Really we need to get to random variables, the notion of covariance, and so on.

+From there, we can get into statistics.
+In an Aristotlean sense, statistics is an art: it's a collection of tools to analyze data.
+The "right" questions we should ask, when starting any statistical analysis, should be:

+- What kind and how much data need to be collected?
+- How should we organize and summarize the data?
+- How can we analyse the data and draw conclusions from it?
+- How can we assess the strength of the conclusions and evaluate their unvertainty?

+The tools statistics provides could be classified as three "families":

+1. **Design:** Planning & carrying out research studies
+2. **Description:** Summarizing & exploring data
+3. **Inference:** Making predictions & generalizing about phenomena based on data.

+Since this is a book directed at pure mathematicians (i.e., me), we won't focus too much on design.

+## How to Read This

+Eventually, I'll turn these IPython Notebooks into LaTeX, and provide the TeX sources & binary pdf.
+Until then, you'll have to read the IPython notebooks.

+I suggest working out the examples for yourself.
+That's the best (and only) way to learn probability theory.

+For statistics, it's probably good if you have a data set or two at your disposal.
+As new concepts come about, try applying them to your data set.
+If you don't know where to find data sets,
+[UC Irvine](http://archive.ics.uci.edu/ml/) has a strong Machine Learning department with free data sets.

+The exercises provided sometimes include the answers, sometimes not.
+In either case, before reading on, try solving them.

+Puzzles are intended for the reader to mull over before reading on.

 # "Copyright"

 I try to use problems that are interesting to me, and I attempt to cite